Startups Disrupting Finance

-Fintech startups in Greece, 1000+ job openings, funding rounds, SEO guides, from web2.0 to web3, events, and more
+Greek Fintech startups, 1000+ job openings, funding rounds, SEO guides, from web2.0 to web3, events, and more

 👋 Happy Friday!
 Welcome to Hunting Greek Unicorns #37.
-I’m a startup guy based in Greece, and every two weeks I share news, jobs, and more from the Greek startup scene, and not only.
+I’m Alex, a product guy turned VC, and every two weeks I send out a newsletter with everything you need to know about the Greek startup industry.

 📬 If you find this newsletter interesting, you can share it with your friends or subscribe, if you haven’t already, and join 2,679 readers.